test.pyxc

 Examples:

 The if-chain is simple and clear for three keywords.
-In a later chapter, when we add more keywords (like if, else, while, let), we'll move this into a map.
+In a later chapter, when we add more keywords (like if, else, while, var), we'll move this into a map.
 For now, we leave a TODO in the code so we remember to do it later.

 Numbers